 Adjunct Assistant Professor of Urban Planning

-He received his Master of Urban Planning from Hunter College, and also holds a Master of Arts in 20th Century U.S. History from the University of Maryland College Park and a Bachelor’s in History and Psychology from the University of Massachusetts Amherst.
+He received his Master of Urban Planning from Hunter College and also holds a Master of Arts in U.S. History from the University of Maryland College Park and a Bachelor of Arts from the University of Massachusetts Amherst.

 Couples with CAP-GP.3602.